SaphiraFord/Brand-Yourself-Assignment/README.md

 ![https://i.imgur.com/fOBbqE2.jpg](https://i.imgur.com/fOBbqE2.jpg)

 I laid out the colours and pattern within black circles so that users can easily see which colour is which.
-I have also used a more standard text type to display the colour values sot hat it can be more easily read.
+I have also used a more standard text type to display the colour values  and how to correctly/incorrectly format the logo so that the information can be more easily read.

 ![https://i.imgur.com/IvRkaFF.jpg](https://i.imgur.com/IvRkaFF.jpg)